aritro98/Cricket-Simulator-Human-vs-Bot-Match/README.md

-# Cricket Simulator: Human vs Bot T20 Match
+# Cricket Simulator: Human vs Bot Match

-This repository implements a command‐line based T20 cricket simulation.
+This repository implements a command‐line based cricket simulation.
 Users can define teams, execute matches with realistic ball-by-ball outcomes, and persist match data in a MySQL database.
 The simulator is designed for ease of setup, extensibility, and clear presentation of match statistics.

-## Overview
+## Project Overview
-It is a console-based T20 cricket simulator where a human-managed team (Team A) faces off against an AI-driven bot team (Team B).
+It is a console-based cricket simulator where a human-managed team (Team A) faces off against an AI-driven bot team (Team B).
 It provides:
 - A menu-driven interface for team creation, match setup, and score viewing.
 - Realistic ball-by-ball simulation with random scoring events (runs, fours, sixes, wickets).
 - Persistent storage of match metadata and player performance in a MySQL database (`cricketdb`).